Floods, Landslides Hit Central Japan Months After Major Quake - UrduPoint

 The areas under the emergency warning saw "heavy rain of unprecedented levels", JMA forecaster Satoshi Sugimoto said Saturday, adding "it is a situation in which you have to secure your safety immediately".

-As of Sunday morning, one person had been killed, three were missing and two were seriously injured in Ishikawa, the fire and disaster management agency said.
+One person had been killed, three were missing and two were seriously injured in Ishikawa by Sunday morning, the fire and disaster management agency said.

 At least a dozen rivers burst their banks and two of the missing were reportedly carried away by strong currents.